Coman and Others v General Inspectorate for Immigration and Ministry of the Interior

 Coman and Others v Inspectoratul General pentru Imigrări and Ministerul Afacerilor Interne is a 2018 case of the European Court of Justice (ECJ) that affirmed residency rights in EU countries (that do not recognise same-sex unions), to the spouse of an EU citizen who is exercising their right to freedom of movement and if the marriage was legally performed in an EU member state.

 As of November 2023, Romania has yet to implement the verdict by granting Coman's partner a residence permit.
 On 14 September 2021 the European Parliament passed a resolution calling on the European Commission to ensure that the ruling is respected across the EU.
+The case was expanded upon in the 2025 case Cupriak-Trojan and Trojan v Wojewoda Mazowiecki.

 EU law

 Article 21 TFEU defines that "every citizen of the Union shall have the right to move and reside freely within the territory of the Member States."

 Directive 2004/38/EC (the Citizens’ Rights Directive or Free Movement Directive) defines this right.
 It grants the same freedom to family members of Union citizens (including spouses), even if they are not nationals of an EU member state.
 "Family members" (Article 2(2)) include the spouse, the registered partner, a child under 21, or a dependent child or parent (of the Union citizen or partner).
 There is a second category of "any other family member", which can be included at the discretion of national legislation.

 The Charter of Fundamental Rights of the European Union affirms the freedom of movement and of residence (Article 45) and furthermore guarantees the right to respect for private and family life (Article 7), guarantees the right to marry (Article 9) and prohibits discrimination based on, among other grounds, sex and sexual orientation (Article 21).